 HONOR PAC’s Endorsement Process

-Candidates seeking HONOR PAC’s endorsement are invited to complete a questionnaire detailing their positions and leadership on issues of importance to the Latino and LGBT community, including: equal rights, education, health care, immigration, and marriage equality.
+HONOR PAC seeks out candidates that are proud to detail their positions and leadership on issues of importance to the Latino and LGBT community, including: equal rights, education, health care, immigration, and marriage equality.

 Endorsed Candidates for November 2014 Elections